-- To test the geochemical and structural targets generated by auger soil sampling and trenching in EL 20776 and EL23573.
-The drilling was also targeting the occurrence of gold mined in shallow pits mined by artisanal miners. - 2.
-To test the gold-in soil anomalies generated by auger soil and trench sampling at Odo within EL19066, 3km north of Segilola deposit.
+- 1. to test the geochemical and structural targets generated by auger soil sampling and trenching in EL 20776 and EL23573 also the drilling was targeting the occurrence of gold mined in shallow pits mined by artisanal. - 2. to test the gold-in soil anomalies generated by auger soil and trench sampling at Odo within EL19066, 3km north of Segilola deposit.